-—EDMG Channels Information subfield format
+—EDMG Channels Information field format

 The Number of EDMG Channels subfield defines the value of N.

 Each EDMG Channel i subfield (1 ≤ i ≤ N) includes the channel number of a channel that is supported by the STA, as defined in Annex E.